vitorpereiraa/parallel-image-processing/report/README.md

 # Parallel Digital Image Processing and Analysis

-This project explores various parallel processing approaches for image analysis, including sequential, multithreaded, and executor-based implementations.
+This project explores various parallel processing approaches for image analysis, being sequential-based, multithreaded-based, executor-based, forkJoinPool-based and finally a completableFutures-based implementation.
 In this document, we'll discuss each approach, provide code snippets, and present benchmark results to compare their performance across different image sizes.
+In cases where an approach could have other alternatives for implementations, these will also be discussed along with their pros and cons and why we eventually choose the approach we did.

 ## Sequential Implementation